The Bankrate promise

 An alienation clause, or due-on-sale clause, is common in most mortgage contracts.
 But what is alienation in real estate?
-This is a provision that requires a home seller to repay the balance of their mortgage at the time of sale.
+This is a provision that requires a home seller to repay their mortgage balance at the time of sale.
 Here’s what that means for the current homeowner and, sometimes, for the homebuyer as well.

 Alienation vs. acceleration clause

 When comparing an alienation clause vs. an acceleration clause, there are many similarities.
 Both make it possible for mortgage lenders to demand full, immediate repayment of the loan all at once, ahead of the stated loan term.
-The difference between an alienation clause and an acceleration clause is that the contract language around the acceleration clause typically centers on instances of non-payment and foreclosure, rather than a sale or transfer.
-In rare circumstances, other issues can trigger loan acceleration, as well, such as canceling homeowners insurance, failing to pay property taxes or filing for bankruptcy.
+The difference between an alienation clause and an acceleration clause is that the contract language around the acceleration clause typically centers on instances of non-payment and foreclosure rather than a sale or transfer.

 How does the alienation clause work?

-For the seller, the alienation clause requires repayment of their mortgage balance on the date of closing.
-Often, the seller will pay the balance off with the sale proceeds, handing a check to the lender’s rep at the closing.
+For the seller, the alienation clause means they must settle their mortgage debt on the day the transaction goes through.
+Often, they will pay the balance off with the sale proceeds, handing a check to the lender’s rep at the closing.

 Exceptions to the alienation clause